 Ways to Help

-- Each donation of $28 will provide medicine and vaccines for one kitten.
+- Each donation of $32 will provide food, litter, medicine, and vaccines for one kitten.

-- Each $50 donation will cover the cost of medicine, vaccines and staff care for one kitten.
+- Each $100 donation will cover the cost of food, litter, medicine, vaccines, spay or neuter surgery, and staff care for over one kitten.

 - One donated vehicle could save the lives of dozens of kittens.